A vanishing theorem for tautological classes of aspherical manifolds: Introduction

 for all $c \in H^k(\BSTOP \times K(\mathbb{Z},d);R)$ such that $k \neq d$. \end{Thm*} The consequences of this theorem for smooth manifold bundles, while not explicitly stated there, were essentially already obtained in \cite{BFJ}.
-And while the methods are similar as well our approach offers a novel perspective: The tautological classes of bundles with centreless, aspherical fibre and trivial fibre transport vanish because the universal space in which they are defined is contractible by the block Borel conjecture.
-The implications for the \emph{integral} tautological classes of smooth fibre bundles are somewhat delicate, as $H^*(\BSTOP;\Z) \to H^*(\BSO;\Z)$ is not surjective.
+And while the methods are similar as well, our approach offers a novel perspective: The tautological classes of bundles with centreless, aspherical fibre and fibre transport homotopic to the identity vanish because the universal space in which they are defined is contractible by the block Borel conjecture.
+As explained above, the result in particular implies the vanishing of all rational tautological classes (in positive degree) for a smooth fibre bundle satisfying the assumptions.
+The implications for the \emph{integral} tautological classes of smooth fibre bundles are somewhat delicate, as $H^*(\BSTOP\times K(\mathbb{Z},d);\Z) \to H^*(\BSO(d);\Z)$ is not surjective.
 Instead of their vanishing, one only obtains (somewhat inexplicit) universal bounds on their order.

 The condition that $c$ not have degree $d$ cannot be removed, as already observed in \cite{BFJ}: Because every bordism class can be represented by a negatively curved manifold, see \cite{Ontaneda}, for $c \in H^d(\BSO(d);\mathbb Q)$ the classes $\kappa_c(M) = \langle c(TM),[M]\rangle$ do not generally vanish on aspherical manifolds.
-However, any negatively curved manifold is centreless: We will now see that stronger results may be obtained for an aspherical manifold that satisfies the {\pbc}, whose fundamental group has non-trivial centre, and in addition satisfies the central part of Burghelea's conjecture.
+However, any negatively curved manifold is centreless: We will now see that stronger results may be obtained for an aspherical manifold that satisfies the {\pbc} with $\Q$-coefficients, whose fundamental group has non-trivial centre, and in addition satisfies the central part of Burghelea's conjecture.